Mill on the Floss

 The Final Storm

 At the climax of the play, Maggie has lost everyone around her after going boating with her cousin's boyfriend, and she feels utterly heartbroken and despondent.
-This final sequence—lasting over 6 minutes during the production—was intended as an emotional climax to the play.
 A storm rolls through and breaks a dam, sending houses careening through town in a flood that ultimately capsizes and drowns Maggie.

 The play takes place during three distinct periods of Maggie's life, so I wanted to use musical underscoring that would accentuate these periods while providing insight into Maggie's emotions.
 I worked closely with a composer, Austin Lopez, to create three main themes that were representative of each of those periods and would serve as the basis for the various moments of underscore.
 The orchestration guide, found below in the paperwork section, is the document I created to highlight what each cue needed to do.
 The guide also served as an organized way for us to appropriately discuss any needed changes.